Robinpig/Note/docs/CS/Algorithms/DP/DP.md

 that a recursive algorithm for the problem solves the same subproblems over and over, rather than always generating new subproblems.
 Typically, the total number of distinct subproblems is a polynomial in the input size.
 When a recursive algorithm revisits the same problem repeatedly, we say that the optimization problem has overlapping subproblems.
-In contrast, a problem for which a divide-andconquer approach is suitable usually generates brand-new problems at each step of the recursion.
+In contrast, a problem for which a divide-and-conquer approach is suitable usually generates brand-new problems at each step of the recursion.
 Dynamic-programming algorithms typically take advantage of overlapping subproblems by solving each subproblem once and then storing the solution in a table where it can be looked up when needed, using constant time per lookup.